 - Contact with these materials can be toxic, resulting in long term health effects and/ or cancer.

-Phase II: General debris, ash and soil clean-up will occur and the property must achieve clearance before reconstruction can occur.
+Phase II: General debris, ash, foundation removal and soil clean-up will occur and the property must achieve clearance before reconstruction can occur.

 - You must have an approved plan before you can proceed with your own fire debris removal.
 The information here provides more

 - We have been told that the soil and debris must be tested as part of the debris removal plan submitted to

 - You may want to consider hiring an environmental agency who coordinates all the aspects of testing, EHS submitall and removal of debris and soil scraping as